Table of Contents

 Phase 3: Hyper supply

 The hyper supply phase starts when the supply of real estate in the market exceeds demand.
 New developments and redevelopments during the expansion phase have caused oversupply in the market, and prices of real estate start to decline due to the lack of sufficient demand.

 Although rental rates might remain high because of strong economic factors, vacancy rates will start to rise.
 The increase in the number of new developments will begin to slow down as market inventory remains high.
-The hyper supply phase typically lasts for a long time, and eventually the economy enters into the recession phase.
+The hyper supply phase typically lasts for a long time, before the economy enters into the recession phase eventually.

 Phase 4: Recession